annately/nso-netbox-cl/README.md

 1. Gets the information on site subnet from Netbox,
 2. Reserves new pool in Netbox for site DHCP server
-3. Configures router as dhcp server
+3. Configures router as DHCP server